Read Aquinas’ Five Ways with voice, context, and method in the same frame.

 Prompt 3: Provide an essay on the conceptual gulf between the deistic god the Five Ways, if valid, would entail and the specific God of the Bible.

-Read the section as a small map: The Deistic God of the Five Ways, The Specific Attributes of the Christian God and Logical Incoherencies, and Evidence of Gold and the Spherical Cube of Gold should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read The Deistic God of the Five Ways, The Specific Attributes of the Christian God and Logical Incoherencies, and Evidence of Gold and the Spherical Cube of Gold as working tools.
+The page succeeds only if the ideas start doing more than sitting there with polished names.

-Keep The Deistic God of the Five Ways distinct from The Specific Attributes of the Christian God and Logical Incoherencies: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep The Deistic God of the Five Ways distinct from The Specific Attributes of the Christian God and Logical Incoherencies: the concepts should divide the work rather than echo one another in slightly different outfits.

 Omniscience and Free Will